mitschen/CarND-Traffic-Sign-Classifier-Project/MScharf_TrafficSignClassifier.md

 For sure - i've only applied two different operations to the sampleset.
 In order to increase the "noise" you could shifting/ rotating in negative direction or by more/ less degree/ px.
 I didn't spend more time on that, but I'm sure the robustness of the NN could be improved by providing more variance in the sampleset.

 In addition to the augmentation, I spend some time in playing around with the samples itself.
-As we've learnt in out term, normalization of the inflow data is always a good start ;-).
+As we've learnt in our term, normalization of the inflow data is always a good start ;-).
 So I've implemented the `normalize_zeroMeanData` method.
 This method simply moves the average of each pixel to 0 and reduces the variance to 1.
 The consequence was meaningful and results in a better performance.
 As the next step I've tried to play around with the colors - see `convertToGrayScale_luminosity` but the impact was disappointing so that is stopped further investigations.

 So in short: